 Blind Bake Your Pie Crust to Perfection

 Remove the pie weights or second pie plate halfway through the baking time.
-Then, dock the crust—poke holes in the crust with a fork—to prevent it from developing bubbles, and return it to the oven.
+Then, dock the crust, or poke holes in the crust with a fork, to prevent it from developing bubbles, and return it to the oven.
 This will ensure that the bottom of the crust gets a chance to cook fully so that it comes out golden and flaky.

-And if you're an avid baker, take the time to learn recipes for making your own pumpkin pie spice or apple pie spice.
-Also, it's worth investigating ingredient substitutions, and save yourself a trip to the store if you run out of an ingredient called for in your recipe.
-There are even swap-outs for parchment paper if you run out while your baking.
+If you're an avid baker, take the time to learn recipes for making your own pumpkin pie spice or apple pie spice.
+Also, it's worth investigating pantry staples ingredient substitutions to save yourself a trip to the store if you run out of an ingredient called for in your recipe.
+There are even swap-outs for parchment paper if you run out while you're baking.